GrapheneCt/TransparentImpose/README.md

 .
 0 - 0% transparent

-Values below 30 is not recommended.
+Values below 30 are not recommended.

 Reboot is required to apply changes.